Dipbit/DipbitProtocol/docs/Models.md

 `EXPIRED` the transaction will be mark as failed on Dipbit platform and will not be processed any more on Dipbit platform. <br/>

 State Diagram: ![State Diagram of TransactionStatus](https://raw.githubusercontent.com/Dipbit/DipbitProtocol/master/docs/Diagrams-TransactionStatusStateDiagram.png)

+## ChainTransaction
+`ChainTransaction` is  transaction object returned by wallet which contains the transaction details including

+## TransactionIO